codescapade/old_codescapade.github.io/content/games/snake-the-dots/index.md

 ---
-title: "Snake the Dots"
+title: "Snake The Dots"
-releasedate: 2019-09-20
+releasedate: "TBD"
 type: "page"
 layout: "game-static"
 ---

-Snake the Dots
+Snake The Dots is a mobile action game